Tsirelson's bound and supersymmetric entangled states: Superqubits and Tsirelson's bound

+Here, $\oplus$ denotes addition mod 2.
 Alice and Bob cannot communicate during the game but they may establish their strategy beforehand.
 Tsirelson's bound is achieved if they share a maximally entangled state such as $\Psi=(\ket{00}+\ket{11})/\sqrt{2}$ accompanied by an agreed measurement strategy.
-The PR-box always wins - it is simply a black-box that when fed $i$ by Alice and $j$ by Bob spits out $a, b$ such that the table is satisfied.
+The PR-box always wins - it is simply a black-box that when given $i$ by Alice and $j$ by Bob outputs $a, b$ such that the table is satisfied \cite{popescu1994quantum}.
+The important point is that it still respects the no-signalling principle.

-A normalized superqubit $\psi$ \cite{superqubits,castell} may be regarded as an element of the projective space $S^{2|2}=\UOSp(1|2)/\Un(0|1)$ known as the {\it supersphere}~\cite{landimarmo,cohstates,supersphere,supersphere1,superspinors}, where $\Un(0|1)$ is the even Grassmann generalization of the $\Un(1)$ Lie group.
+A normalized superqubit $\psi$ \cite{Borsten:2009ae,Castellani:2010yz} may be regarded as an element of the projective space $S^{2|2}=\UOSp(1|2)/\Un(0|1)$ known as the {\it supersphere}~\cite{landi1987extensions,chaichian:3381,Grosse:1997fk,bartocci:45,Hasebe200594}, where $\Un(0|1)$ is the even Grassmann generalization of the $\Un(1)$ Lie group.
 The definition implies that the supersphere is nothing other than a super version of the Bloch sphere $S^2=\SU(2)/\Un(1)$.
 An arbitrary superqubit can be generated by a general group action

 where $\a,\b$ are even Grassmann supernumbers satisfying $\a\a^\#+\b\b^\#=1$ and $\eta$ is an unconstrained odd supernumber.
 Supernumbers are elements of a complex Grassmann algebra which is a complex vector space equipped with an alternating product.
 A Grassmann algebra is isomorphic to an exterior algebra.
 The hash operator denotes the graded involution which is a generalized complex conjugation.
 For even supernumbers $\alpha^{\#\#}=\alpha$, for odd supernumbers $\eta^{\#\#}=-\eta$ and for arbitrary supernumbers $(ab)^\#=a^\#b^\#$.